awsdocs/aws-doc-sdk-examples/getting_started_scenarios/redshift_scenario/SPECIFICATION.md

 ```

 ## Scenario Program Flow
-The program executes the following steps:
+The SDK getting started scenario executes the following steps:
 1. Prompts the user for a unique cluster ID or use the default value.
 2. Creates a Redshift cluster with the specified or default cluster ID using `redshiftClient.createCluster()`.
 3. Waits until the Redshift cluster is available for use using `redshiftClient.describeClusters`.